jguamie/system-design/README.md

 Studying for distributed system design interviews are only necessary if you are targeting L5+ at Google.
 ## Prerequisites
 * Go through the [Grokking the System Design Interview](https://www.educative.io/collection/5668639101419520/5649050225344512) online course.
-  * This will get you familiar with the core concepts and the most popular system design questions that are still asked regularly.
+  * This will get you familiar with the core concepts and the most popular system design questions.
+These questions are still asked regularly.
   * This course only covers the basics.
 Regurgitating these answers in an interview will not be enough to pass a Google system design interview.
 ## Outline for System Design Problems
 * Follow this [outline](https://github.com/jguamie/system-design/blob/master/notes/system-design-outline.md) when solving system design questions.
+  * Not all the topics in the outline are required.
+Depending on the problem, some topics are more relevant than others.
+  * At Google, engineers write design documentation before we start implementing features.
+This outline is very similar to how we approach design.
+The system design interview very much emulates how we work at Google.
 ## Practice
 ### Mock Interviews
 Practicing with mock interviews is mandatory.
 I cannot stress this enough.
-I read through all the resources below and wrote summaries on a majority of them.
-That wasn't enough for me to be able to walk through a system design discussion.
 You have to build the habits necessary to tell a complete story without missing the key talking points.
 You will not be able to attain that without regular practice.

 Mock interview resources:
 * [Technical Mock Interview](https://www.techmockinterview.com/)